kthackse/website/docs/legal/terms-and-conditions.md

 For the purposes of this agreement, the parties agree that, when used capitalized herein, the following terms shall have the following meanings unless they are otherwise defined in this Agreement.

+*Note: This Terms and Conditions are based on [HackUPC's Terms and Conditions](https://my.hackupc.com/terms_and_conditions/) retrieved July 30, 2019.*

 ## Definitions

 * The "Organiser" refers to KTHAIS, with organisation number 8025187249 and address Tekniska Högskolans Studentkår, Drottning Kristinas Väg 15-19, 100 44 Stockholm (Sweden) and contact email address (contact@kthais.com)[mailto:contact@kthais.com].